mboogert/playwithdocker-swarm-generator/README.md

 # playwithdocker-swarm-generator
-Shell script which generates a docker swarm in the Docker Playground
+Shell script which generates a docker swarm in the Docker Playground.

 This script generates a Docker Swarm running in the Docker Playground.
-To initialize your playgroudn goto play-with-docker.com and verify you're not a robot.
+To initialize your playground goto play-with-docker.com and verify you're not a robot.

 # Prerequisites
 This scripts depends on docker-machine and the corresponding PWD driver.